Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Estimator Covariance Expressions

 \subsubsection{Mean Estimator}

-We now estimate the mean of a vector-valued function.
+We now consider mean estimation of a vector-valued function \Ra{with a random input}.

-\begin{prop}[Covariance between Mean Estimators] The covariance of two MC mean estimators~\eqref{eq:meanMC}, $\vec{Q}_i$ and $\vec{Q}_j$, corresponding to fidelities $i,j$ computed via input sets $\set{N}, \set{M}$, respectively, is $\mathbb{C}ov[\bold Q_i(\set{N}), \bold Q_j(\set{M})] = \frac{P}{NM}{\mat{A}}_{ij}.$ \end{prop} \begin{proof} Using the definition of covariance, we obtain
+\begin{prop}[Covariance between Mean Estimators] The covariance of two MC mean estimators~\eqref{eq:meanMC}, $\vec{Q}_i\Ra{(\set{N})}$ and $\vec{Q}_j\Ra{(\set{M})}$, corresponding to fidelities $i,j$ computed via input sets $\set{N}, \set{M}$, respectively, is $\mathbb{C}ov[\bold Q_i(\set{N}), \bold Q_j(\set{M})] = \frac{P}{NM}{\mat{A}}_{ij}.$ \end{prop} \begin{proof} Using the definition of covariance, we obtain

-The function outputs are only correlated if the sampled inputs are the same.
+The function outputs are only correlated if the \Ra{input random variables} are the same.
 Thus, each covariance term is only nonzero if $\vec{n}^{(t)} = \vec{m}^{(s)}$.
 The only nonzero covariance terms are due to samples in $\set{P}$.
 Thus, there are $P$ nonzero covariance terms, and the stated result follows

 \end{proof} Using this result, we obtain the covariance between the discrepancies as follows\footnote{In this result, and those that follow, when $i=j$, the equation simplifies greatly.
-Here it becomes $F_{ii} = \frac{1}{N_{i*}} + \frac{1}{N_{i}} - 2\frac{N_{i\cap i*}}{N_{i}N_{i*}}$.
-All other matrices defined similarly have a reduced form along the diagonals.}. \begin{prop}[Variance of discrepancies for M] The covariance between discrepancies is $ \cov{\vec{\Delta}_i, \vec{\Delta}_j} = F_{ij} {\mat{A}}_{ij}$ where
+Here it becomes $F_{ii} = \frac{1}{\Nsing{i}{*}} + \frac{1}{\Nsing{i}{}} - 2\frac{\Ncomb{i}{}{i}{*}}{\Nsing{i}{}\Nsing{i}{*}}$.
+All other matrices defined similarly have a reduced form along the diagonals.}. \begin{prop}[Variance of discrepancies for M] The covariance between discrepancies is $ \cov{\vec{\Delta}_i\Ra{(\un{\set{Z}}_i)}, \vec{\Delta}_j\Ra{(\un{\set{Z}}_j)}} = F_{ij} {\mat{A}}_{ij}$ where